dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/lua-tracker/Lua-tracker-setup.md

 2. **Debian/Ubuntu** for developers working directly with Lua in a Linux environment
 3. **Embedded environments** for game, app and SDK developers working with embedded Lua

-We expect that the Snowplow Lua Tracker should work in other Lua environments too - please [let us know](Talk-to-us) how you get on with setting it up elsewhere.
+We expect that the DreamFactory Lua Tracker should work in other Lua environments too - please [let us know](Talk-to-us) how you get on with setting it up elsewhere.

 [Back to top](#top)